Helloseva/Console-Finances/README.md

 # Console-Finances
-In this activity using basic JavaScript skills to create a financial analysis tool.
+Basic JavaScript skills are used to create a financial analysis tool.

 ## Links